Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Clustering.
 Due to clustering and agglomeration, several locations develop advantages that cannot be readily reversed through improvements in accessibility.
 Transportation can be a factor of concentration and dispersion depending on the context and the level of development.
 Less accessible regions do not necessarily benefit from transport investments if they are embedded in a system of unequal relations.

 Therefore, each transport development project must be considered independently and contextually.
 Since transport infrastructures are capital-intensive fixed assets, they are particularly vulnerable to misallocations and malinvestments.
-The standard assumption is that transportation investments tend to be more wealth-producing as opposed to wealth-consuming investments such as services.
+The standard assumption is that transportation investments tend to be more wealth-producing than wealth-consuming investments such as services.
 Still, several transportation investments can be wealth consuming if they merely provide conveniences, such as parking and sidewalks, or service a market size well below any possible economic return, with, for instance, projects labeled “bridges to nowhere”.
 In such a context, transport investment projects can be counterproductive by draining the resources of an economy instead of creating wealth and additional opportunities.

 4. Types of Transportation Impacts

 - Timing of the development.
 The impacts of transportation can precede (lead), occur during (concomitantly), or take place after (lag) economic development.
 The lag, concomitant, and lead impacts make it difficult to separate the specific contributions of transport to development.
-Each case appears to be specific to a set of timing circumstances that are difficult to replicate elsewhere.
+Each case appears specific to a set of timing circumstances that are difficult to replicate elsewhere.

 - Types of impacts.
 They vary considerably as the spectrum ranges from positive to negative.
 Usually, transportation investments promote economic development, while in rarer cases, they may hinder a region by draining its resources in unproductive transportation projects.